Health insurance in Arkansas

 Arkansas Works is the name of the Medicaid expansion program in Arkansas.

 As of October 2018, there were 252,642 people who had coverage under Arkansas Works.
 That number dropped in 2018, due to the state’s newly implemented Medicaid work requirement.
 But the work requirement was overturned by a federal judge in early 2019, and has not been reinstated.
-By May of 2020, total enrollment in Arkansas Works had grown to 261,975, which was an increase of about 11,000 people in one month, driven largely by the spike in unemployment due to the COVID-19 pandemic.
+By June 2020, total enrollment in Arkansas Works had grown to 277,284, which was an increase of about 14,000 people in two months, driven largely by the spike in unemployment due to the COVID-19 pandemic.

 Read more about Medicaid expansion in Arkansas.